 \subsection{ContactCVAE}

-\textbf{Architecture} Figure \ref{fig.ContactCVAE} demonstrates the architecture of the ContactCVAE network, which is a generative model based on CVAE~\citep{sohn2015learning}.
+Figure~\ref{fig.ContactCVAE} demonstrates the architecture of the ContactCVAE network, which is a generative model based on CVAE~\cite{sohn2015learning}.
 It consists of two blocks: a Condition-Encoder and a Generator.

-\textbf{Condition-Encoder} The Condition-Encoder \cgene is built on PointNet~\citep{qi2017pointnet}.
-It takes a point cloud as input to extract both local features $f_{l}\in R^{N\times64}$ and global features, which are duplicated N times to make a feature map $f_g\in R^{N\times 1024}$ for matching the shape of local feature$f_{l}$.
+\textbf{Condition-Encoder} The Condition-Encoder \cgene is built on PointNet~\cite{qi2017pointnet}.
+It takes a point cloud as input to extract local features $f_{l}\in R^{N\times64}$ and global features$f_g\in R^{1\times1024}$. $f_g$ are then duplicated $N$ times to make a feature map $f_g\in R^{N\times 1024}$ for matching the shape of $f_{l}$.
 These two features are then concatenated as $f_{lg}$ for the conditional inputs for the generator below.

-\textbf{Generator Network} The generator \gen follows an encoder-decoder architecture.
-As shown on the top of Figure \ref{fig.ContactCVAE}, the encoder, \gene : $(C,O)\rightarrowtail z$, is based on PointNet~\citep{qi2017pointnet} architecture which takes both an object point cloud $O$ and a contact map $C$ as inputs and outputs the latent code $z\in R^{64}$.
-The encoder is only employed in training and is discarded in the inference.
+\textbf{Generator} The generator \gen follows an encoder-decoder architecture.
+As shown on the top of Figure~\ref{fig.ContactCVAE}, the encoder, \gene : $(C,O)\rightarrowtail z$, is based on PointNet~\cite{qi2017pointnet} architecture which takes both an object point cloud $O$ and a contact map $C$ as inputs and outputs the latent code $z\in R^{64}$.
+The encoder is only employed in training and is discarded in inference.
 The latent code $z$ represents a sample of the learned distribution $Q(z|\mu,\sigma^{2})$ and is used to generate the contact map, where $\mu,\sigma^{2}$ denotes the mean and variance of the distribution.
-We then duplicate the latent code $z$ N times to make the latent feature $f_z$ for all the points.
+We then duplicate the latent code $z$ $N$ times to make the latent feature $f_z$ for all the points.
 The decoder \gend:$(f_z^i, f_{lg}^i)\rightarrowtail C'^i$ is a classifier for a point $i$ which merges three different features (global $f_g^i$, local $f_l^i$ and latent $f_z^i$) to classify whether the point belongs to a contact map or not.
 The decoder \gend uses the MLP architecture and the weights are shared for all points.

-\textbf{Testing Stage} During inference, as shown in the bottom of Figure \ref{fig.ContactCVAE}, we only employ the Conditional-Encoder and decoder \gend.
+\textbf{Testing Stage} During inference, as shown in the bottom of Figure~\ref{fig.ContactCVAE}, we only employ the Conditional-Encoder and decoder \gend.
 A latent code $z$ is randomly sampled from a Gaussian distribution and forms the latent feature $f_z$.
-At the same time, the Condition-Encoder takes an object point cloud to output the global and local feature.
+At the same time, the Condition-Encoder takes an object point cloud to output the global and local features.
 With these features $(f_z,f_{g},f_{l})$, \gend outputs the grasp contact $C'$ for the object.